Minority Mentorship Program

 The Minority Mentorship Program (MMP) was developed in 1991 to help students maximize their potential while attending UCA.
 Students involved in the program have been shown to have higher grade point averages, participate in more student organizations and generally enjoy their time at UCA.

-MMP begins with “Transitions Week” during the second week of the fall semester.
-Transitions is a series of activities which focuses on getting freshmen students acquainted with campus life and meeting new people of color.
-During Transitions freshmen are paired with an upper-class student who has gone through training to help them navigate the transition from high school to college.
+Our signature program is “Transitions Week” which takes place during the second week of the fall semester.
+Transitions Week is a series of activities which focuses on getting freshmen students acquainted with campus life and meeting other students.
+During Transitions Week, freshmen are paired with an upper-class student who has gone through training to help them navigate the transition from high school to college.

 Part of our challenge is to prepare a group of capable and well-trained student leaders by maintaining a positive learning environment and empowering students to live, lead and learn.
 It is our belief that the primary way to empower students is to entrust them with significant and meaningful responsibilities.
 Thus students are given the opportunity to practice and develop their leadership, interpersonal and thinking skills through several avenues.